BW-Dev-Desk-Queue-1/Back-End/README.md

 # Access for helpers/admin ONLY:

-## get all users and its related tickets
+## get all users and its related tickets by helper

 - https://dev-help-desk.herokuapp.com/api/users